csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 * flexibility and scalability (for the user the resources appear to be unlimited)

-At the same time, setting up virtual machines requires some knowledge of installing and maintaining operating systems and software.

-TODO: Flavors of cloud: SaaS, PaaS, IaaS, Saas.
-Desciptions and examples here.
+The flavors of cloud resources can be categorized as follows
+* Infrastructure as a Service (IaaS): The user is responsible for setting up the operating system and everything above it (middleware, runtime, data and applications).
+This is the basic and most flexible cloud service and in addition to CSC there a number commercial providers for this kind of resources.
+* Platform as a Service (PaaS): Here the provider sets up the operating system, middleware and the runtime and the user brings in applications and data.
+This is conceptually quite close to computing environments CSC and other computing centers provide.
+* Software as a Service (SaaS): Here the provider is responsible of everything including the software.
+This is the kind of cloud most people use daily: email, various document storing and sharing services, office applications etc.

-Overall cloud computing reduces the complexity for the user, saves money for small businesses (no startup costs) and it still delivers good performance.
+Overall cloud computing in some cases reduces complexity for the user, saves money for small businesses (no startup costs) and it still delivers good performance.
+At the same time, setting up virtual machines etc. requires knowledge of installing and maintaining operating systems and software.

 However there are also drawbacks to cloud computing.
 The Cloud Computing platforms are unable to execute massively parallel jobs with tens of thousands of cores.
-A large part of scientific applications have tightly coupled communications.
+A large part of scientific applications require fast communication.
 While there are no start-up costs and the services are available immediately when requested, the prices of the computing time can vary depending on the load.
 Finally, there are also concerns about privacy and confidentiality, some work involves non-disclosure agreements and the cloud